genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 ```

 :::tip
-  Horizontal Layout places components left-to-right in a row.
-By default it stretches the children to the entire length but we can explicitly set the height to control that.
+  Horizontal layout places components left-to-right in a row.
+By default it stretches the children to the entire length but we can explicitly set the width or height to control that.
 :::

 > The image below shows a horizontal layout of two elements with default parameters